HMoreira2020/PageTurners/notes.md

 - [ ] FIX IMAGES FOR USERS ?
 - [ ] GOOGLE BOOKS API
 - [ ]  use google books api for book searches, displaying images, adding books to list

+iterate through Books.all
+grab each books reviews
+grab the total stars for the book avg the stars order them in desc order